SS Argyllshire: Tasmanian fruit shipment

 Early in 1932, Scottish Shire Line chartered her for one voyage to bring Tasmanian fruit to Britain.
 She left Glasgow on 20 February; sailed via the Cape of Good Hope; and called at Port Pirie on 12 April.
 She started loading at Port Huon, in Hospital Bay, where she embarked 73,000 cases of apples and pears.
 By 22 April she was at Hobart, where she was to load 80,000 cases of fruit.
 On 28 April she reached Bell Bay, where she moored at Beauty Point.
 At the time, she was the largest ship ever to visit the Tamar River, as Garrow Rock was a hazard to navigation, which prevented any ship longer than Argyllshire from entering the river.
 There she loaded 29,829 cases of apples; 311 cases of pears; 162 tons of peas; and 140 tons of butter.
 Her total fruit cargo was 192,752 cases.
 On 30 April she left Tasmania, and on 6 May she called at Fremantle, where she loaded timber, and 4,579 cases of apples.
 She sailed via the Cape of Good Hope, and on 17 June reached London.
-She continued to Liverpool, where she arrived in 30 June to discharge the remainder of her cargo.
+She continued to Liverpool, where she arrived on 30 June to discharge the remainder of her cargo.

 Argyllshire was one of ten ships that, between them, landed 712,400 cases of Tasmanian apples in England within the space of two weeks.
 240,000 cases of New Zealand apples were landed at the same time, and some of the ships coming from Tasmania also brought fruit from South Australia and Western Australia.
 The ships reached England just as English strawberries were ripe.
 That year's strawberry crop was large; which depressed prices; and this in turn depressed wholesale prices for apples.
 Argyllshires apples were found to be over-ripe, and her pears were even worse.
 Growers and FOB buyers alike incurred heavy losses.
 Tasmania's State Fruit Advisory Board (SFAB) investigated; found shortcomings in Argyllshires refrigeration system; and concluded that there was a case to seek compensation from her owners.
 Wastage of some apple varieties was 25 to 50 percent.
 Dessert pears were all ruined.
 Only the hard, green cooking varieties of pear were still in good condition.